Remynfv/LegitSlimePaper/README.md

 ```
 HKLM\SYSTEM\CurrentControlSet\Control\FileSystem\LongPathsEnabled - Set to 1
 ```
-Also make sure to also change the path limit in git:
+Make sure to also change the path limit in git:
 ```
 git config --system core.longpaths true
 ```